 If this were an episode of “Grey’s Anatomy” or “ER,” we’d know all the doctors, care about the patients and feel relatively certain that everything would reach some semblance of order by the end of the shift.
-But Corsini sets out to capture the pure chaos of a specific moment in time, just before COVID-19 made the hospitals really crazy (the pandemic was already underway when she shot), and in a way, it’s knowing what’s about to come that makes the unpleasantness of this storm before the superstorm seem bearable.
+Instead, operating in the more immersive mode of Martin Scorsese’s “Bringing Out the Dead,” Corsini sets out to capture the pure chaos of a specific moment in time, just before COVID-19 made the hospitals really crazy (the pandemic was already underway when she shot).
+In a way, it’s knowing what’s about to come that makes the unpleasantness of this storm before the superstorm seem bearable.
 Otherwise, as originally conceived, the movie might be too much — 90-odd minutes of screaming and wailing, pain and self-pity — to the extent that even art-house-goers will need a morphine drip to get through it.

 The good news: At this particular hospital, treatments are free, covered by the very government the gilets jaunes have been protesting.
 The bad: Those “yellow vest” rallies — which simmered from November 2018 until the pandemic forced Paris into lockdown — reach a boil the same day Raf is rushed to the ER, and once the police start in on the demonstrators with their tear gas and clubs, the place fills up fast.
 The result is a whole lot of people shouting at each other, arguing about whose wounds are worse, whose grievances are greater and why the hell doesn’t anybody stay together anymore.